Consumer Credit Act 1974: Formation of the act

-Provisions of the Act
+Provisions of the act

-The Act is divided into 12 sections, and is "designed to provide a comprehensive code regulating the consumer credit and consumer hire fgb and almost every aspect of a credit granting operation".
+The act as passed was divided into 12 sections, and was "designed to provide a comprehensive code regulating the consumer credit and consumer hire and almost every aspect of a credit granting operation".

 Part I: Director General of Fair Trading

-The office of Director General of Fair Trading was created by the Fair Trading Act 1973, with the Director appointed by the government for a five-year term.
+The office of Director General of Fair Trading was created by the Fair Trading Act 1973, with the director general appointed by the government for a five-year term.
 Consumer credit was not originally part of his duties (although the scope of his role did contain some elements of consumer credit) and the Crowther Committee had recommended the creation of a separate Consumer Credit Commissioner, something included in the original bill.
 When the bill was resurrected after the February 1974 general election, however, it was decided that the duties should instead be given to the Office of Fair Trading, and for this purpose a separate division (the Division of Consumer Credit) was set up within the OFT.

-Section 1 of the Act gives the Director General of Fair Trading the duties of administering the licensing system set up by the Act, supervising the working and enforcement of the Act and any regulations made by it and, if appropriate, enforce the Act and regulations himself.
-The DGFT is also tasked with advising the government about social and commercial developments within the United Kingdom, and any actions taken to enforce the Act and its orders and regulations.
-Section 4 of the act requires him to disseminate any appropriate information and advice about consumer credit to the people of the United Kingdom.
-This allows him to educate the public about consumer credit, and was intended to be conducted through organisations such as the Citizens Advice Bureau.
-The Director's duties under this Act overlap slightly with those given by the Fair Trading Act, but are still an expansion over his original role.
-The Director General is tasked with issuing licenses, and under Section 35 of the Act, the Director is required to maintain a register containing all appropriate information related to licenses and applications for licenses.
-The register was created on 2 February 1976, and is kept at Chancery House in London.
+Section 1 of the act gave the Director General of Fair Trading the duties of administering the licensing system set up by the act, supervising the working and enforcement of the Act and any regulations made by it and, if appropriate, enforce the act and regulations himself.
+The DGFT was also tasked with advising the government about social and commercial developments within the United Kingdom, and any actions taken to enforce the act and its orders and regulations.
+Section 4 of the act required him to disseminate any appropriate information and advice about consumer credit to the people of the United Kingdom.
+This allowed him to educate the public about consumer credit, and was intended to be conducted through organisations such as the Citizens Advice Bureau.
+The director general's duties under this act overlap slightly with those given by the Fair Trading Act, but were still an expansion over his original role.
+The director general was tasked with issuing licenses, and under section 35 of the act, the director general was required to maintain a register containing all appropriate information related to licenses and applications for licenses.
+The register was created on 2 February 1976, and was kept at Chancery House in London.
 The Enterprise Act 2002 formally substituted the Office of Fair Trading for the Director General of Fair Trading for the purposes of this Act.

 Part II: Credit agreements, hire agreements and linked transactions

-Part II contains definitions for many types of agreements covered by the Act.
+Part II contains definitions for many types of agreements covered by the act.
 There are three main types of agreement; regulated consumer credit agreements, regulated consumer hire agreements and partially regulated agreements.